Hailz/HappyFace/README.md

 # Day 3
 Finished selecting what API data I wanted to keep and work with.
 Started working on saving products to the vanity.

+# Day 4
+Got products to save to the products table and started working on displaying products in the vanity and deleting products that are no longer wanted.

 # Technologies Used

 * Express